Buddhism and Hinduism: Hinduism

 This Hindu synthesis emerged after the Vedic period, between 500-200 BCE and c.
 300 CE, in or after the period of the Second Urbanisation, and during the early classical period of Hinduism, when the Epics and the first Puranas were composed.
 This Brahmanical synthesis incorporated śramaṇic and Buddhist influences and the emerging bhakti tradition into the Brahmanical fold via the smriti literature.
 This synthesis emerged under the pressure of the success of Buddhism and Jainism.
 During the Gupta reign the first Puranas were written, (Note: The date of the production of the written texts does not define the date of origin of the Puranas (Johnson 2009).
 They may have existed in some oral form before being written down (Johnson 2009).) which were used to disseminate "mainstream religious ideology amongst pre-literate and tribal groups undergoing acculturation."
 The resulting Puranic Hinduism differed markedly from the earlier Brahmanism of the Dharmasutras and the smritis.
 (Note: Michaels (2004): "The legacy of the Vedic religion in Hinduism is generally overestimated.
 The influence of the mythology is indeed great, but the religious terminology changed considerably: all the key terms of Hinduism either do not exist in Vedic or have a completely different meaning.
 The religion of the Veda does not know the ethicised migration of the soul with retribution for acts (karma), the cyclical destruction of the world, or the idea of salvation during one's lifetime (jivanmukti; moksa; nirvana); the idea of the world as illusion (maya) must have gone against the grain of ancient India, and an omnipotent creator god emerges only in the late hymns of the rgveda.
 Nor did the Vedic religion know a caste system, the burning of widows, the ban on remarriage, images of gods and temples, Puja worship, Yoga, pilgrimages, vegetarianism, the holiness of cows, the doctrine of stages of life (asrama), or knew them only at their inception.
 Thus, it is justified to see a turning point between the Vedic religion and Hindu religions."
-See also Halbfass 1991) Hinduism co-existed for several centuries with Buddhism, to finally gain the upper hand at all levels in the 8th century.
+See also Halbfass 1991) Hinduism co-existed for several centuries with Buddhism, with Hinduism gaining greater prominence in the 8th century through the efforts of Kumarila and Shankara.
 (Note: University of Oslo: "During the period following Ashoka, until the end of the 7th century AD, the great gift ceremonies honoring the Buddha remained the central cult of Indian imperial kingdoms".)